 Felix and Iris began life as a one-room mom and pop business.
 You know the story, even Amazon was small once, probably.
-It managed to carve out a place for itself in the marketplace as well as a place for itself on our list of the best eyeglasses online.
-Feel more comfortable with a better-known vendor?
-Check out our reviews for Zenni Optical and Lenscrafters.
+It managed to carve out a place for itself in the marketplace as well as a place for itself on our list of the best eyeglasses online, but sadly the company ceased business in 2020, so what follows is our original review of the company.

 Felix and Iris review: How it works